 You can share an update by using the share box on your LinkedIn homepage to post a wide variety of information.

 LinkedIn tends to preference updates that keep members on LinkedIn (e.g. text and image based posts, documents and videos uploaded directly from LinkedIn).
-You can share links for interesting articles you’ve read [make sure you include a commentary], share links from your organisation’s website blog and upload photos from a recent event or conference.
+You can share links for interesting articles you’ve read, with a commentary, share links from your organisation’s website blog and upload photos from a recent event or conference.
 I also recommend you add up to 5 hashtags at the end of your update to signal to the LinkedIn algorithm what your content is about.

-Examples of Relevant Content to Share via Your LinkedIn Profile
+Examples of Relevant Content to Post via Your LinkedIn Profile

 - Editing – You can edit a post you’ve already shared.